CMSgov/qpp-measures-data/CONTRIBUTING.md

 npm test
 ```

-We also use Travis CI to run tests on every branch.
+We also use Github Actions CI to run tests on every branch.

 ## Versioning, publishing, and creating new releases